-We were asked to join this discussion on Newstalk FM.
-We didn’t have the time due to preparations for the Public Art Bill - an action that will actually address this issue as opposed to paying it lip service.
-A few notes for anyone who has listened or intends on listening: We’re not protesting the bureaucracy of the planning system with our monochromatic public art series, although that is one of the many issues at play here.
+Discussion on Newstalk FM on Public Art.
+A few notes: We’re not protesting the bureaucracy of the planning system with our public art series, although that is one of the many issues.
 We’re addressing the exemption of “painting” within the Planning & Development Regulations.
 This exemption then goes on to state “except for the purposes of creating a mural”.
-We’re also highlighting the lack of a definition for a “mural”.
-Further details on this in our previous post.
+We’re highlighting the lack of a definition for a “mural”.
+Further details in our previous post.

-The purpose of doing so is to draw attention to the fact that the existing legislation, and its implementation by local authority, is not fit for purpose and requires revision and amendment.
+The purpose is to draw attention to the fact that the existing legislation, and its implementation by local authority, is not fit for purpose.
+It requires revision and amendment.